 A security door is connected with yards of wire that helps sense weaker spots and also measures the temperature of the fire.
 Once the door is set on fire, the time it takes to burn and the heat it lets into the room are all recorded.
 The fire resistance class of the door is declared based on the results of such tests.

 Sound Resistance Test

 The next quality a buyer looks for in a security door is their sound resistance.
 Many business owners prefer to sound proof their space to reduce noise levels from exterior sources.
 Businesses situated close to busy intersections, schools and retail spaces prefer sound resistant security doors.

 Consequently, security doors are also put through tests to ensure their ability to keep the noise level down.
-A special set of sound equipment is placed on one side of the door while equipment to measure sound is placed on the other side.
-This testing system helps identify the decibel of sound that can pass through the doors.
+A special set of sound creation equipment is placed on one side of the door, while sound measuring devices are placed on the other.
+This testing system helps identify the sound level (decibels) that can pass through the doors.

 This is one of the most important tests for security doors to ensure their durability.
 The opening and closing mechanisms are tested to understand the number of cycles a door can withstand.
 These are the primary tests that security doors are put through.
 A few other tests too are conducted based on their special features.